chromatone/chromatone.center/practice/chord/index.md

 ---
 title: Chords
-subtitle: Three and more note collections
+description: Three and more note collections

 date: 2021-09-25
 ---